5 reasons why you need a SharePoint consultant for your small business or a nonprofit

-SharePoint, on another hand, was designed to be a completely independent ecosystem of components (web parts) to solve various business needs in large corporations and enhance collaboration at enterprise level.
+SharePoint, on another hand, was designed to be a completely independent ecosystem of components (web parts) to solve various business needs in large corporations and enhance collaboration at the enterprise level.
 It was not designed to be a storage solution.
 It has been around for more than a decade now and represents a very complicated system that can live and breathe on its own, as well as interface with many other business applications.

 Want to learn more about SharePoint Document Management?
 Reference this post on “Document Management in SharePoint without folders – Introduction to SharePoint Metadata”

-Kind of related to a previous point, SharePoint was not designed and developed for small business and nonprofits.
-From its launch in 2001 up until 2011 it was sold and licensed as an on-premise solution to medium and large-size organizations.
+Kind of related to a previous point, SharePoint was not designed and developed for small businesses and nonprofits.
+From its launch in 2001 up until 2011, it was sold and licensed as an on-premise solution to medium and large-size organizations.
 That meant you had to have a pretty serious infrastructure in place to be able to afford it.
 Only in 2011, when Microsoft has decided to bundle it with Office 365 cloud offering, it had become available and affordable to small organizations and nonprofits.

 Medium and large-size organizations have staff and groups of employees dedicated exclusively to SharePoint.
 From infrastructure to administration to developers for building customizations and interfaces.

-3. SharePoint is a full time job
+3. SharePoint is a full-time job

-As a proof to reasons 2 and 3 above, here is a screenshot of what Site Settings Administration screen looks like.
+As a proof of reasons 2 and 3 above, here is a screenshot of what Site Settings Administration screen looks like.
 Does it all make sense to you? (click image to make it larger)

 4. You can’t afford to get it wrong with SharePoint

-For an example of things that can get wrong with SharePoint, reference one of my previous posts on “12 reasons folders in SharePoint are a bad idea”
+For an example of things that can get wrong with SharePoint, reference one of my previous posts on “12 reasons folders in SharePoint are a bad idea.”

 5. You can’t keep up with SharePoint evolution

 SharePoint as a tool/technology does not sit still.
-It is constantly evolving with new web parts, applications (apps) and customization options.
-In the past, every new revision (i.e. SharePoint 2007, 2010, 2013) had its twists, user interface changes as well as new ways to do things.
-With SharePoint 2013 Online/Office 365 bundle, its pace of changes has been accelerated as Microsoft is competing with Google Apps and other services.
+It is constantly evolving with new web parts, applications (apps), and customization options.
+In the past, every new revision (i.e., SharePoint 2007, 2010, 2013) had its twists, user interface changes as well as new ways to do things.
+With the SharePoint 2013 Online/Office 365 bundle, its pace of changes has been accelerated as Microsoft is competing with Google Apps and other services.
 Moreover, when changes happen, you will have little control over it (remember, SharePoint is in the cloud, not on your server).
-No single person can be an expert in SharePoint – it is such a complicated technology that there are numerous LinkedIn groups, conferences and meetups dedicated to it.
+No single person can be an expert in SharePoint – it is such a complicated technology that there are numerous LinkedIn groups, conferences, and meetups dedicated to it.
 So unless you spend considerable time in addition to your day job, you really won’t have time to learn it.